javadfarah/crypto_exchange/README.md

 #crypto_exchange
-this repository represent the sample of ordering crypto how to run
+this repository represent the sample of ordering crypto.

+how to run:

 ```
 sudo docker-compose build